spormuv/react-ultimate/17-the-wild-oasis/README.md

 # The Wild Oasis

+"The Wild Oasis" is a small boutique hotel with 8 luxurious wooden cabins

+This is an internal hotel management app to manage everything about the hotel: bookings, cabins and guests

-React application built with React Query, Supabase, Recharts and Styled-Components Libs, implementing a dark mode
+This React application has been built using React Query, Supabase, Recharts, and Styled-Components libraries, and is implementing a dark mode

 ## Info